Nicotinic acetylcholine receptor: Channel opening

 Nicotinic AChRs may exist in different interconvertible conformational states.
 Binding of an agonist stabilizes the open and desensitized states.
 In normal physiological conditions, the receptor needs exactly two molecules of ACh to open.
 Opening of the channel allows positively charged ions to move across it; in particular, sodium enters the cell and potassium exits.
 The net flow of positively charged ions is inward.

 The nAChR is a non-selective cation channel, meaning that several different positively charged ions can cross through.
 It is permeable to Na+ and K+, with some subunit combinations that are also permeable to Ca2+.
-The amount of sodium and potassium the channels allow through their pores (their conductance) varies from 50–110 pS, with the conductance depending on the specific subunit composition as well as the permeant ion.
+The amount of sodium and potassium the channels allow through their pores (their conductance) varies from 50 to 110 pS, with the conductance depending on the specific subunit composition as well as the permeant ion.

 Many neuronal nAChRs can affect the release of other neurotransmitters.
 The channel usually opens rapidly and tends to remain open until the agonist diffuses away, which usually takes about 1 millisecond.
 AChRs can spontaneously open with no ligands bound or can spontaneously close with ligands bound, and mutations in the channel can shift the likelihood of either event.
 Therefore, ACh binding changes the probability of pore opening, which increases as more ACh binds.

 The nAChR is unable to bind ACh when bound to any of the snake venom α-neurotoxins.
 These α-neurotoxins antagonistically bind tightly and noncovalently to nAChRs of skeletal muscles and in neurons, thereby blocking the action of ACh at the postsynaptic membrane, inhibiting ion flow and leading to paralysis and death.
 The nAChR contains two binding sites for snake venom neurotoxins.
 Progress in discovering the dynamics of binding action of these sites has proved difficult, although recent studies using normal mode dynamics have aided in predicting the nature of both the binding mechanisms of snake toxins and of ACh to nAChRs.
 These studies have shown that a twist-like motion caused by ACh binding is likely responsible for pore opening, and that one or two molecules of α-bungarotoxin (or other long-chain α-neurotoxin) suffice to halt this motion.
 The toxins seem to lock together neighboring receptor subunits, inhibiting the twist and therefore, the opening motion.